SoCXin/doc/docs/level/atmelavr/ATmega644A.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support ATmega644/A board.
+:ref:`mcs51` currently does not support ATmega644/A board.

 Frameworks
 ----------